 The process of non-functional testing involves six important stages, wherein the team of testers plan and work together to test the functional requirements and the readiness of a system.
 Therefore, the process of non functional testing is:

-There are various parameters for performing non-functional testing, each of which are extremely vital for getting accurate as well as expected results.
+There are various parameters for non-functional testing, each of which are extremely vital for getting accurate as well as expected results.
 These ensure that the application meets the requirements of the client and offers them exceptional quality, performance, features, etc. Therefore, some of these parameters are:

 The list of non functional parameters is quite non-exhaustive, therefore here is a non functional testing checklist for you to help you with the whole process.

 A discussion of non-functional testing is incomplete without a proper comparison between functional & non-functional testing.
 Functional testing & non-functional testing are both integral part of Software Testing Life Cycle (STLC) and play a major role in developing a bug free software with unique features, performance, scalability, and more.

 A black box testing type, this type of software testing involves complete integration of the software to check its compliance with the specified requirements.
 Performed both manually and with the assistance of tools, functional testing is a crucial quality assurance process.
 This is usually executed with the assistance of smoke testing, sanity testing, regression testing, and usability testing.

 Unlike functional testing, this type of software testing is usually performed against the non-functional requirements to check the readiness of the software system.
 The main focus of non-functional testing is to ensure optimum customer & user experience.

-For a detailed comparison of functional & non functional testing, click here.
+For a detailed comparison of functional Testing and non functional testing, click here.

 Non Functional Testing is as important as the functional testing is.
 Without verifying and validating the interoperability across multiple platforms, maintainability, security, portability and other miscellaneous features, we cannot guarantee the product readiness for its market release and extensive use by the users in the real environment and factors.